debjani-bhowmick/airbnb-amsterdam/README.md

 ## Project structure
 This project structure is divided into two directories:
 - ams-airbnb-amsterdam: Contains the two ipynb notebooks on analysis and modeling.
-  - Airbnb_Amsterdam.ipynb:
+  - Airbnb_Amsterdam.ipynb: Contains scripts for analyzing the data of Airbnb Amsterdam.
-- Data: contains files with airbnb data from Amsterdam city
+  - Modelling.ipynb: Contains script for fitting regression models for price prediction.

-## Running the scripts
+- Data: contains files with airbnb data from Amsterdam.

-### Prerequisities
+## Additional information
-The code presented in the two scripts has been tested with Python
+The code presented in the two scripts has been tested with Python 3.6 and Pandas 1.1.3.
+In case problems exist, feel free to post query and I will be responding as soon as possible.